MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Approach

 For each modality $m$, the set of patch positions $p \in \mathcal{P}_m$ has cardinality $|\mathcal{P}_m|=(I_m / P_m)^2$, while the set of temporal bins $t \in \mathcal{T}_m$ has cardinality $|\mathcal{T}_m|=D_m$.
 Importantly, we do not assume that all modalities share the same number of spatial positions or temporal bins—that is, their spatial and temporal resolutions may differ.
 For example, modalities such as Sentinel-1 and Sentinel-2 may employ coarser spatial grids but finer temporal grids, whereas modalities such as aerial and SPOT 6–7 may use finer spatial grids with coarser temporal resolution.
-Maintaining these coarse or fine resolutions throughout the tokenization process helps prevent information bottlenecks in the tokenizers—the model’s entry blocks.
+Maintaining these coarse or fine resolutions throughout tokenization helps prevent information bottlenecks in the tokenizers.

-Following tokenization, we add (i) two-dimensional spatial positional encodings based on ground sampling distance, as in ScaleMAE \cite{reed2023}, and (ii) sine-cosine temporal encodings, as used in SatMAE \cite{cong2022}.
+Following tokenization, we add (i) two-dimensional spatial positional encodings based on ground sampling distance, as in ScaleMAE \cite{reed2023}, and (ii) sine-cosine temporal encodings, as in SatMAE \cite{cong2022}.
 We do not include explicit modality encodings, as modality-specific tokenizers and learnable modality-specific \verb|[mask]| tokens implicitly encode the source or target modality associated with each token.
 For more information, refer to SM \cref{sm:encodings}.

 \paragraph{Multimodal and Multitemporal Token-Based Fusion.} At this stage, we obtain embedded inputs in the form of tensors of shape $I_m / P_m \times I_m / P_m \times D_m \times C_e$ for each modality $m$.
 As in the original MAE \cite{he2021}, these tensors are processed in two stages: a Transformer encoder processes only the visible tokens, while a Transformer decoder processes the encoded tokens concatenated with \verb|[mask]| tokens.